microsoft/FluidExamples/brainstorm/README.md

     As shown above, a static prefix is attached to indicate which property this entry holds (`noteId`, `author`, `color`, etc), then to ensure the key is unique for each note, we attach the `noteId` after the static prefix.
 With this structure, we now ensured that properties for each note are stored individually.

-To summarize how these 2 components work together seamlessly, take `setNoteColor()` in [BrainstormModel](./src/BrainstormModel.ts) as example.
+To summarize how these 2 components work together seamlessly, let's take `setNoteColor()` in [BrainstormModel](./src/BrainstormModel.ts) as example.
 This method is passed down to its view component, [NoteSpace.tsx](./src/view/NoteSpace.tsx), through props.
 As the name suggests, this method gets triggered whenever user changes the color of the note.
 When the color button is selected by the user, the method takes the key (`c_ColorPrefix` + `noteId`) and sets the `SharedMap` value to the desired color value.
-Now that a `SharedMap` key-value pair is changed, the `valueChanged` event is then triggered from `setChangeListener()`, and the listener calls the `syncLocalAndFluidState()` method defined in the `useEffect` hook.
-The `syncLocalAndFluidState()` method then generates new `notes` state with the following procedure:
+Now that a `SharedMap` key-value pair is changed, the "valueChanged" event is then triggered from `setChangeListener()`, and the listener fires the `syncLocalAndFluidState()` function defined in the `useEffect` hook.
+The function then generates new `notes` state with the following procedure:

 1. Get the `NoteIds` from the map
 2. Use the IDs as prefixes in `createNote()` to load the data for each individual note.
     - `createNote()` will take the `noteId` that's passed in as argument to retrieve each note property from `SharedMap` and populate the new note.
-Attributes like `didLikeThisCalculated` also filters the retrieved value by `user` and `noteId` to generate unique view from the user's perspective.
+Note property like `didLikeThisCalculated` is done by filtering the retrieved value by `user` and `noteId` to generate unique view from the user's perspective.
 3. Apply a state update with our list of new notes.
     - With our newly generated and updated list of new notes, we call `setNotes` to update the React state.
 This updated React state will propagate the changes to all remote clients, resulting in the view updating.